WHAT IS BRUINCAST?

 WILL A LOT OF STUDENTS WATCH THE LECTURES ONLINE INSTEAD OF ATTEND CLASS IN PERSON?

 Published research has consistently shown that making recorded lectures available to students results in little or no negative impact on classroom attendance.

 According to past surveys of UCLA students, the majority used BruinCast as a study tool during the quarter, particularly before midterms or finals, or to watch/listen to a lecture they had a legitimate reason for missing.
 The large uptick in streaming traffic before midterms and especially finals also suggests students often review all or parts of lectures to prepare for tests.

 Instructors have tools to keep attendance at acceptable levels, including monitoring classroom attendance, halting (temporarily or permanently) BruinCast recordings, or even removing access to recordings.
 However, these steps are rarely necessary.

-BruinCast audio and video recordings are played back via CCLE.
+BruinCast video and audio recordings can be streamed on demand via CCLE.
 To access BruinCast recordings, students should go to the “Media resources” tab of their CCLE course page.

-BruinCast records, edits, processes and streams thousands of hours of media each quarter — a complex technical and logistical undertaking carried out in large measure by student workers.
+BruinCast records, edits, processes and streams thousands of hours of media each school year, a complex technical and logistical undertaking carried out to a significant degree by student workers.
 It’s extremely helpful when glitches or mistakes are brought to our attention so we can correct them promptly.